bgreene12/pc-csc-120/assignments/00-Request.md

 of the personal data they collect, and I found them to be very cooperative when I requested a copy of my full data via e-mail.

-Your assignment is to request a copy of your personal data from an organization of your choice.
+Your assignment is to request a copy of your personal data from a business, organization, or platform of your choice.
 You will need to do a little research to find out how to do it (start by Googling “request personal data from X”).
 If the data is available on demand, then go ahead and download it; otherwise, you will likely need to submit an online form or contact customer service.
 Around Week 5, I will ask you to explore your personal data and summarize some of your findings, but **you will not need to (nor are you encouraged to) share your data with the class or upload it to your repository.**

-Because the process of requesting personal data can take a very long time for some organizations — I’m looking at you, Nintendo, who took a full month to tell me that they wouldn’t send me a single byte — we should get started immediately. **All you need to do at this point is to request your data and then go onto Canvas and tell me where you’ve requested from.**
+Because the process of requesting personal data can take a very long time for some organizations (I’m looking at you, Nintendo, who took a full month to tell me that they wouldn’t send me a single byte), we should get started immediately. **All you need to do at this point is to request your data and then go onto Canvas and tell me where you’ve requested from and how you submitted your request.**

 The choice of organization is totally up to you.
 Some ideas include: